AFWW

 While money—funding—is inevitably necessary, some visions are achieved principally through dogged determination.
 Personal sacrifice can be the defining ingredient for success.
 The suffragists in England and America had a vision of equal rights for women.
 They gave money to be sure.
 But they also gave time and personal sacrifice as they suffered derision, ostracism, and sometimes even physical harm.

 John F. Kennedy was also a man of vision, a liberal from the left.
 Kennedy showed us what can happen when a charismatic leader gets behind a grand idea.
 Kennedy proposed, "that this nation should commit itself to achieving the goal, before this decade is out, of landing a man on the moon and returning him safely to Earth."
-He then set up and funded an organization for that specific job.
+He then set up and funded NASA, an organization for that specific job.
 He recruited the best minds.
 Money was to be no limit.
 He used the media to rally the voters behind the task.
-His is the perfect model for implementing our new vision.
-The world needs a new John F. Kennedy who says, "I propose that within the next 25 to 35 years we end the use of war to resolve our conflicts, and here is the plan."
+His is a model for implementing our new vision.
+The world needs a new John F. Kennedy who says, "I propose that within the next 25 to 35 years we end the use of war to resolve our international conflicts, and here is the plan."

+If you live in a democracy and vote for leaders who pursue nonviolent, spend-them-into-the-ground-with-positive-works strategies, you are already embracing a strategy that will work and be stable into the future.
 The alternative is to vote for the ancient and historically discredited strategy of make-more-and-better-weapons-so-we-can-attack-and-destroy-them-and-by-so-doing-have-peace.
 Or to do nothing at all, just plod on.
 The result will be history as usual—war, after war, after war.
 And we will then watch democracies slowly but inexorable erode into empires or tyrannies as the urge for domination reasserts itself.

-Thinkers as diverse as the editors of Scientific American (9) and former U.S. Senator Gary Hart (1) agree: the global community is at a pivotal, unique time in history (see How Far We Have Already Come).
+Thinkers as diverse as the editors of Scientific American (9) and former U.S. Senator Gary Hart (1) agree: the global community is at a pivotal, unique time in history (see How Far We Have Already Come and War Is Not Inevitable).
 Given the will to do it, we can create a warless future.
-It's time to choose.
-Time to get serious.
-Time to make a final push.
+It's time to choose.(8) Time to get serious.
+Time to make a final, massive push.

 1. Hart, Gary.
 2004.
 The Fourth Power.
 A Grand Strategy for the United States in the Twenty-First Century.
 NY: Oxford University Press.